 Citation is an important element in research and creating new knowledge: crediting the scholarship and community ideas that you're building on, and creating a path for your readers to follow your process.
 The basic principle is to include all information necessary to track down a resource, but different citation styles format that in different ways:

+There are several tools that can help you keep track of and organize your sources, and format notes and bibliographies in your papers.
 Zotero is the freely available tool we recommend, developed specifically for academic research, that helps you collect, manage, annotate, and cite your sources.
 It's available in all computer labs on campus, and you can download it on your own computer.

 Zotero [zoh-TAIR-oh] is a free tool that collects, manages, and formats citations and bibliographies.
 You can attach PDFs, notes, and images to your references; arrange your sources into collections for different projects or classes; and tag them for easy searching or to jump-start chunks of your writing.
 Insert citations to Word or Google Docs as you write, and create a formatted bibliography or works cited page with one click!